-- The trick on this album is to find rich, smooth, edge-free sound, and this copy delivers those qualities like nothing else we played all day
+- The trick on this album is to find rich, smooth, edge-free sound, and this copy delivers those qualities like few that we played all day

 - “Hawks and Doves has a homey feel.
 “Little Wing,” bare and haltingly lyrical with its miked harp and unaccompanied acoustic, is simpler than anything on the folky Comes a Time, and the rest of the music is defined by Ben Keith’s laconic dobro and steel and Rufus Thobodeaux’s sawing fiddle.”
 Robert Christgau (A-)

-On side one the second track has an especially intimate vocal, worth checking out.
-Flip the record over and listen to how full-bodied the piano is on the first track on side two.
 This is the sound of ANALOG.
-So many copies are dry and edgy, as is the CD I would guess, but here the sound is smooth, natural and enjoyable.
+So many copies are dry and edgy, as is the CD, I would guess, but here the sound is smooth, natural and enjoyable.

 This vintage Reprise pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

 What The Best Sides Of Hawks and Doves Have To Offer Is Not Hard To Hear

 - The biggest, most immediate staging in the largest acoustic space